Cinnamon Streusel Rhubarb Bread

 Don’t eat rhubarb leaves!
 Rhubarb leaves contain oxalic acid — a reducing agent.
 The conjugate base (high school chemistry flashback!) of oxalic acid is oxylate, which chelates metal cations — meaning that oxalic acid is great at removing rust.

 Oxylate is the major active ingredient in Bar Keeper’s Friend.
 And yet someone, somewhere, decided we should cultivate this plant for human consumption.
-I’m a huge fan of using all parts of a vegetable and routinely make pesto out of beet greens or carrot tops, but steer clear of those rhubarb leaves!
+I’m a huge fan of using all the parts of a vegetable and routinely make pesto out of beet greens or carrot tops, but steer clear of those rhubarb leaves!

-(On a practical note, you would have to eat a completely ridiculous amount of rhubarb leaves — something in the vicinity of 10 pounds — to actually die from a lethal dose of oxalic acid.)
+(On a practical note, you would have to eat something in the vicinity of 10 pounds of rhubarb leaves to actually die from a lethal dose of oxalic acid.)

 You know how some quick breads are really dense and sturdy and perfect for a smear of butter or jam?
 This is not that bread.
 Thanks to oil, buttermilk, and a whole lot of rhubarb, this bread is soft, moist, and full of cinnamon streusel crumbles.

 Literally full of them – there’s a layer in the middle of the bread, in addition to a coating on top!
-Be prepared for streusel crumbles everywhere when you slice the bread….
-I highly suggest slicing it ahead of time so you can eat them all yourself before sharing the rest of the bread.
-Not that I did that before bringing the rest of the bread into the lab or anything.
-Nope.
-Not at all.
+Be prepared for streusel crumbles everywhere when you slice the bread.
+(I highly suggest cutting it ahead of time so you can eat them all yourself before sharing the rest of the bread.
+Not that I did that before bringing the rest of the bread into the lab or anything. )

 Oh, and did I mention how easy this cinnamon streusel rhubarb bread is to make?
 One large bowl for the batter, one small bowl for the streusel, and a whisk.
 That’s all you need.
 The easiest.